opencog/opencog/examples/pln/inference-control-learning/README.md

 * Action:
   + Expand with rule R
 * Result:
-  + Produce a proof-suffix of T
+  + Produce a subproof of T

-TODO: A proof-suffix is an inference subtree (in the graph theory sense, perhaps?) of an inference tree proving T.
+A subproof is a back-inference-tree prefix (or suffix if you start from the axioms) of a complete proof of T. In other words it is a subtree with root T (thus as in graph theory, not computer data structure) of an inference tree proving T.

-Typically the context that we are running the backward chainer to prove T and about to decide what rule to expand with will be assumed, because that will be the universal context of our experiment anyway.
-Choosing the next inference rule is only *one* decision amonst many others the BC has to make, but for now we'll ignore them.
+Typically the context that we are running the backward chainer to prove T and about to decide what rule to expand with will be assumed, because that it is the universal context of our experiment anyway.
+Also, choosing the next inference rule is only *one* decision amonst many others the BC has to make, but for now we'll ignore them.

-The simplest possible inference control rule that we can learn, let's call it level-0 meta-learning, expresses the probability of expanding an and-BIT producing a proof-suffix, or "subproof", of any target.
+The simplest, most generic inference control rule that we can learn expresses the probability of expanding an and-BIT producing a subproof of any target.
 All other inference control rules are specializations of this rule.

 ```
 ImplicationScope <TV>